CBD Balm 7% Supplement - Powerful, Natural Anti-inflammatory

 - a reduction in intensity and impact of symptoms related to anxiety or chronic stress (stress exacerbates pain);

-- a decrease in the reactive oxygen species (ROS) and lipid peroxidation associated with cellular ageing.
+- a decrease in the reactive oxygen species (ROS) and lipid peroxidation associated with cellular aging.

 Applying the CBD balm to the skin aims to encourage the cannabinoids to bind to the relevant skin cell receptors.
 It’s this binding that triggers the desired reactions.
 It is not designed to transport the cannabinoids into the bloodstream (transdermal absorption) as happens with certain medicinal creams.
 The effects of application are localised and long-lasting.
 Numerous studies have demonstrated the benefits on pain perception of topical application of natural cannabinoid extracts (8-10).